 Rehabilitation & Sports Medicine

-The Tina Santi Flaherty Rehabilitation Service of the Animal Medical Center, the only facility of its kind in New York City, provides innovative and state-of-the-art therapies to help return dogs, cats and other pets to higher levels of functional mobility and improved quality of life after surgery.
+The Tina Santi Flaherty Rehabilitation & Fitness Service of the Animal Medical Center, the only facility of its kind in New York City, provides innovative and state-of-the-art therapies to help return dogs, cats and other pets to higher levels of functional mobility and improved quality of life after surgery.
 Our facility employs only individuals that are certified in canine rehabilitation in order to offer the most advanced expert care.